Take Fast Action to Address Time-Critical Alarms

-Integration to your communication devices: Whether your organization uses in-building wireless phones, LED signs, voice communication badges, pagers, smartphones, tablets or even all of them in the same facility, send staff alarms and updates on the appropriate devices at all times.
+Whether your organization uses in-building wireless phones, LED signs, voice communication badges, pagers, smartphones, tablets or even all of them in the same facility, send staff the right alarms and updates on the appropriate devices at all times.

-Mobile web messaging: Leverage support for mobile, web-based messaging with any Spok clinical alerting user or station from the mobile app.
+Leverage support for mobile, web-based messaging with any Spok clinical alerting user or station from the mobile app.

-Assignment client: Enhance workflows and increase efficiency with assignment and scheduling tools.
+Enhance workflows and increase efficiency with assignment and scheduling tools.
 This means that updates are sent to the right person based on his or her role and device preferences.

 Systems such as lab results, radiology results, and patient vitals can be directly linked to your staff’s devices for fast updates.
-Doctors no longer need to call down to the lab requesting results, lab techs no longer need to play phone tag with doctors, and overall patient care is improved by speeding up these communications.
+Doctors and nurses no longer need to call down to the lab requesting results, lab techs no longer need to play phone tag trying to find the responsible caregiver to receive critical results, and overall patient care is improved by speeding up these communications.
 Spok is an active participant in the efforts of Integrating the Healthcare Enterprise (IHE) to standardize these systems for ease of implementation.
 Spok views this organization as the future of hospital system integration and even holds a seat on the IHE standards board.

-Enabling Security and Ease of Administration
+Enabling Security And Ease of Administration

 Let users see only what they need to based on their role/department.
 Advanced filtering means fewer broad-based alerts to go to people who don’t need to receive them.

 Plan for the future with an extensible system that can grow with your organization as new devices and systems are required.
 You won’t have to forklift your entire messaging strategy every time something changes.

-Web-based administration: Many functions within Spok clinical alerting can be accomplished securely online.
+Many functions within Spok clinical alerting can be accomplished securely online.
 This centralized, thin-client approach makes the solution easier to deploy and maintain.

 As the global leader in healthcare communications, Spok offers health systems a broad suite of integrated solutions.
-In addition to Spok clinical alerting, this spans communication tools for contact center management, web-based employee directories, on-call scheduling, speech recognition, emergency and incident management, secure texting, critical test results management, and paging.
+In addition to Spok clinical alerting, these spans communication tools for contact center management, web-based employee directories, on-call scheduling, speech recognition, emergency and incident management, secure texting, and paging.